canonical/intel-quickassist-technology/opensearch/README.md

 You have to follow public documentation to build the opensearch snap locally.
 Once you have the built snap, you must install it on the platform.

-Here are a sample of steps to build the snap with `multipass`
+Here is a sample of steps to build the snap with `multipass`

 ```bash
 $ sudo snap install multipass